saraclohisey/lab_handbook/Lab_Handbook.md

 * Supportive: Support your lab-mates.
 Help them out (even if you aren’t ‘on the project’) and be a friendly ear when they need it.
 Science should be collaborative, not competitive.
 If you help others you can expect others to help you when you need it.

 * Honourable: Honesty is the best policy, especially in science.
-It is never ok to plagiarize, tamper with data, fabricate data, or fudge results.
+It is never ok to plagiarise, tamper with data, fabricate data, or fudge results.
 Null or unexpected results are normal and still important.
 We can do important, cool and high impact science without resorting to these practices.
 This cannot be emphasized enough; academic misconduct will not be tolerated.
 If a mistake is made admit it, correct it and move on.
 This may require telling collaborators if you have already shown them results or if they are working with data downstream from where an error has been discovered. *Honesty and integrity above impact.*

 * Efficient: Work carefully.
 Rushing often leads to the wasting of resources and/or making mistakes.
 Mistakes happen – but they should not be because of carelessness or rushed work.